mputak/summarizz/README.md

         TextSummarization(self.text, self.temperature)
 ```
 Where ```self.temperature``` is a value between 0 and 1.
 The higher the value, the more abstract the summary will be and vice versa.

-## API:
-- Takes .txt as input
-- Returns text as attachment in all caps